pulumi/docs/content/blog/cloud-native-infrastructure-with-kubernetes-and-pulumi/index.md

 ## What's Next

 With Pulumi's
-support for Kubernetes and cloud native architectures, we hope that real languages will bring you more joy, reduce toil, and ultimately lower the barriers to entry for using Kubernetes with real components and reuse.
+support for Kubernetes and cloud native architectures, we hope that familiar languages will bring you more joy, reduce toil, and ultimately lower the barriers to entry for using Kubernetes with real components and reuse.